Export Control for Universities

-All international vendors must be cleared through Restricted Party Screening to ensure they are not banned as a procurement source.
+2. Purchasing from International sources - All international vendors must be cleared through Restricted Party Screening to ensure they are not banned as a procurement source or there are other export-related issues.

-Whether the purchase is made with purchase card or purchase order, the vendor should be prescreened by contacting the Export Control Office, either by email to email@example.com or by calling 208-282-1336 or 282-2618.
+Prescreen the vendor by contacting the Export Control Office either by email to email@example.com or by calling 208-282-1336 or 282-2618.
 A vendor that fails an export control clearance should not be used for ISU purchases.

 Required info for vendor screening: